So much has happened since we took off on our big Australia road trip.

 That’s a quick run down on the basics.
 Let’s get into our major award winners now.

-Best of Australia Road Trip So Far
+Best of Australia Road Trip So Far in 6 months

 We planned to visit Vic for one month, and they finally kicked us out after three.
 What a revelation.
 So many great destinations in a small area.